mikelb/Securecom-Messaging-iOS/README.md

 ## Building

-1) Clone the repo to a working directory and checkout the submodules.
+1) Clone the repo to a working directory.

+2) Checkout the submodules.
+On commandline, this can be done by issuing the following command in the root folder: git submodule update --init --recursive

+3) Place the server cerificate in the root folder, rename the file to "signing-ca-1.crt"

-2) Install Xamarin Studio with iOS plugin.
+4) Install Xamarin Studio with iOS plugin.

-3) Open the `Stext.sln` in Xamarin Studio.
+5) Open the `Stext.sln` in Xamarin Studio.
 Build and Run and you are ready to go!

 ## Cryptography Notice